 For lovers of music and theater, December is a great time to be in Nashville.
 The schedule at the Tennessee Performing Arts Center is always packed with fun performances.

-This year, the annual performance of Nashville’s Nutcracker returns with shows December 8-24.
-The classic A Christmas Carol runs December 1-17.
+This year, the annual performance of Nashville’s Nutcracker returns with shows November 29 – December 28, 2025.
+Die Hard: A Christmas Carol (complete with puppets!) runs November 18-23, 2025.

 Take a holiday tour of Belmont Mansion

-Christmas is a festive time at Belmont Mansion which is decorated to the hilt for the season.
+It’s a festive time of year at Belmont Mansion, which is decorated to the hilt for the season.
 This tony home was once the summer estate of Adelicia Acklen, the wealthiest woman in Tennessee in the mid-1800s.

 Any time of the year, visitors will see the home’s remarkable furnishings, including Roman sculptures, gifts from a US President, and treasures brought back from a Grand Tour of Europe.
 In the winter, the mansion tour is augmented to include a focus on Victorian Christmas traditions as guests pass through the dining room set for Christmas dinner, the foyer ready for a soiree, and other pretty spaces.